Confessions are an integral part of any civilized melting pot justice system.

 Thus, in places like the United States, you will find most people educated to externalize responsibility, including requiring ‘proof’ that a person has developed to a certain point such as confessions, diplomas etc.

-As the people involved in these societies get slower and slower, they begin to substitute the external proof for the original substance.
-A diploma becomes a substitute for learning academics, a confession becomes a substitute for some moral development.
+As the people involved in these melting pot societies get slower and slower, they begin to substitute the external proof for the original substance.
+A diploma becomes a substitute for learning academics, instead of symbolizing it, and a confession becomes a substitute for some moral development instead of symbolizing it.

 b) As the melting pot crystallizes this first step would either become less and less visible i.e., the ‘melting pot is ‘becoming an indigenous society’, or it would become more and more visible i.e., the melting pot is fracturing.